 The epitome of cake baking and all its decorating glory down to the silver edible dragees was brought to me by my grandmother.
 She was no doubt the best dinner prepper, cake making, entertainer I knew – well, besides my mom, aunts and cousins who all followed her inspiration.
 Her biggest and best moments were the love she showed in her time and meticulous attention to giving her children and grandchildren the best birthday cake ever.
 That’s love, right?

 I have to clarify that her cakes were not “basic.”
-She made so many countless cakes, one was a full on table length train to who knows where.
+She made countless cakes and one was a full-on table length train to who knows where.

 Ahh, now the cake of the seventies (my mom was taught well) … who doesn’t love a good Barbie cake?